felipelewyee/PyNOF/readme.md

 - numba
 - cupy

-Although GPUs are not required, it is still needed to install cupy or comment the appropiate lines in integrals.py
+Although GPUs are not mandatory, it is still needed to install cupy or comment the appropiate lines in integrals.py

 # Example